Instruments calibration

 • Calibration by comparison, which is carried out by comparing the readings of one measuring instrument with those of another.

-• Calibration by reference, which is carried out by comparing the readings of a measuring instrument with an accepted standard reference value.
+• Calibration by reference, which is performed by comparing the readings of a measuring instrument with an accepted standard reference value. (standards)

 What does instrument calibration mean?